artprevo/filler/README.md

 # Filler

-Filler is an algorithmic game based on filling a grid of know size.
+Filler is an algorithmic game based on filling a grid of known size.
 The virtual machine sends to a player a placable random piece of a random size, pretty much like in Tetris.
 First player not able to place a piece or giving a wrong position loose.

 The purpose of this project was to create the player part.
 Making an algorithm capable of analyzing a game state and making moves based on enemy positions.